Online Estimation and Optimization of Utility-Based Shortfall Risk: UBSR estimation

-where $C_1 = \frac{(2\mu_1 c - 1)}{2^{4\mu_1 c + 6}c^{2} L_1^2\nu^2}$. \end{theorem} \begin{proof} See Appendix \ref{appendix:proof-sr-est1-hpb}. \end{proof} The two results presented above required the knowledge of the monotonicity parameter $\mu_1$, which is typically unknown in a risk-sensitive learning setting.
-We now present a bound on the UBSR estimation error under a universal stepsize, i.e., one which does not require the knowledge of $\mu_1$.
-For this requirement, we require the following additional assumption that bounds the rate of growth of the loss function: \begin{assumption} There exists a $\B > 0$ such that $|g'(t)| \leq \B,$ for all $t \in [t_{l},t_{u}]$. \end{assumption} \begin{theorem} Assume \ref{ass:1}-\ref{ass:4}.
-Choose an $n_0$ such that $\mu_1 a_{n_0} < 1$.
-Then, we have the following bounds for two different step sizes:\
+where $C_1 = \frac{(2\mu_1 c - 1)}{2^{4\mu_1 c + 4}c^{2} L_1^2\B^2}\exp\left(-\frac{L_1^2c^2\pi^2}{6}\right)$. \end{theorem} \begin{prf} See Section \ref{appendix:proof-sr-est1-hpb}. \end{prf} The two results presented above required the knowledge of the monotonicity parameter $\mu_1$, which is typically unknown in a risk-sensitive learning setting.
+We now present a bound on the UBSR estimation error under a universal stepsize, i.e., one which does not require the knowledge of $\mu_1$. \begin{theorem} Suppose \Crefrange{ass:1}{ass:3} hold.
+Choose an $n_0$ such that $a_{n_0} L_1^2 < \mu_1$.
+Then, we have the following bounds for two different step sizes:\ The piece-wise polynomial loss function defined above can be seen to satisfy \Cref{ass:2}.
+For the experiments, we set $\eta=2$.
+The parameter $\lambda$, which is used in the definition of the acceptance set \eqref{acc_set}, is set to $0.4$.
+We run the UBSR estimation scheme \eqref{eq:sr-est-update} using two different stepsizes, namely $a_k=\frac{c}{k}$ and $a_k = c/k^{\alpha}$.